jfalcou/eve/doc/manual/functions/arithmetic/arg.rst

 Notes
 *****

-This function is not defined for integral types.
+This function is not defined for :ref:`concept-integralvalue` types.
-For real floating point  entries it returns the value zero if the bit of sign of the entry is not set and the value ``pi`` if it is set.
+For :ref:`IEEEValue <concept-ieeevalue>`  entries it returns the value zero if the bit of sign of the entry is not set and the value ``pi`` if it is set.
 Its use will be extended in a future complex module.

 Example